 Dhar also has extensive industry based executive teaching and consulting experience and regularly advises firm on strategic marketing, pricing and new product development.

-In addition to teaching and research, Dhar enjoys working with his two children and taking care of their several pets, as well as his five tropical fish aquariums.
+In addition to teaching and research, Dhar enjoys working with his two children and taking care of their several pets, as well as his two tropical fish aquariums.